 You might also be overpaying for other services – cellular service, in particular.
 “Most people only know the most expensive options,” says Logan Allec, a CPA, and owner of personal finance blog Money Done Right.
 “But there are many other networks out there that are only a fraction of the cost.”

 “We often think we can’t cut something because it’s indispensable until you track how much you really use it versus how much you think you use it,” says Jim Wang, a money-saving expert and founder of Best Wallet Hacks.
-So make a list of the services you pay for on a monthly basis then keep track of how often you use them.
+So make a list of streaming services, gym memberships (and other services) you pay for on a monthly basis, then keep track of how often you use them.
 You’ll likely find that there are at least a few you can ditch because you rarely use them.